IAN-YE/-/Project5/README.md

 # DaSE-Comtemporary-AI-V

-Thisrepository is a contemporary artificial intelligence experiment five repository.
+This repository is a contemporary artificial intelligence experiment five repository.
 This experiment is mainly a multimodal fusion experiment, and set up a corresponding baseline for the ablation experiment comparison process.

 ## Requirements